-Whether you are a beginner or an expert, mirroring an image in Adobe Photoshop is one of the most commonly used skills.
+Whether you are a beginner or an expert, learning how to mirror an image in Adobe Photoshop is one of the most commonly desired skills.
 However, with so many tools available to you, it might be quite daunting to learn for someone who is just getting started.

 So for this tutorial we will learn how to mirror an image in Photoshop (both horizontally and vertically) using a few different techniques.
 You'll also learn all the necessary steps along the way, including:

 - how to flip an image in Photoshop

 - how to mirror a layer in Photoshop

 Follow along with us over on our Envato Tuts+ YouTube channel: